aoumad/aoumad/README.md

  ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with C, C++ and Java.
+- 🛠 &nbsp; I’m currently working with Javascript and Node.js to level up my knowledge in backend area.
+- 🛠 &nbsp; C, C++ and Java are the languages i have been using for more than a year and a half for my school projects.
-- 🚀 &nbsp; I’m currently trying to get advanced on data structure and Algorithms, you will everything about it in this [Repo](https://github.com/aoumad/Cpc) .
+- 🚀 &nbsp; I’m currently trying to get advanced on data structure and Algorithms, you will find everything about it in this [Repo](https://github.com/aoumad/Cpc) .
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/aoumad?tab=repositories).
 - 📫 How to reach me :
      aoumad@student.1337.ma